Life Journey of a British Iraqi Architect Zaha Hadid

 Lois & Richard Rosenthal Center for Contemporary Art, Ohio, US

-Zaha designed Lois & Richard Rosenthal Center for Contemporary Art, located in downtown zone of Cincinnati in Ohio, US.
-It was a huge project with 8500 square meter or around 91,000 square feet of area.
-Its construction began in 2000 and completed in 2003 when the center opened to public.
-Structure, having geometrical cubes composed with voids, serves a space for temporary events and exhibitions.
+Zaha designed the Lois & Richard Rosenthal Center for Contemporary Art, located in the downtown zone of Cincinnati in Ohio, US.
+It was a huge project with 8500 square meters or around 91,000 square feet of area.
+Its construction began in 2000 and was completed in 2003 when the centre opened to the public.
+The structure, having geometrical cubes composed of voids, serves as a space for temporary events and exhibitions.
 Dynamic forms of solid surfaces with simple basic finishes complement well with a huge glass on the façade.
-As one enters the museum, the dynamic floor smoothly curves up becoming wall.
+As one enters the museum, the dynamic floor smoothly curves up becoming a wall.
 This dynamic zone, an ‘Urban Carpet’, invites and takes one into the interiors of the building.
 It was the first museum in America that was designed by a female architect.

 Zaha Hadid’s Other Remarkable Projects

-Hadid gained the RIBA (Royal Institute of British Architects) Stirling prize in 2010 for her bold design of MAXXI museum of contemporary art and architecture, Rome, Italy.
-Zaha received another RIBA Stirling Prize, the most esteemed award for architecture in UK, in 2011 for the sleek design of a secondary school, Evelyn Grace Academy, London.
+Hadid gained the RIBA (Royal Institute of British Architects) Stirling prize in 2010 for her bold design of the MAXXI Museum of Contemporary Art and Architecture, Rome, Italy.
+Zaha received another RIBA Stirling Prize, the most esteemed award for architecture in the UK, in 2011 for the sleek design of a secondary school, Evelyn Grace Academy, London.

 Maxxi museum Rome

-Zaha’s fluid geometrical design for a cultural center, Heydar Aliyev Center in Baku, Azerbaijan, won the title of Design of the Year for London Design Museum in 2014.
-Zaha was the first female to get this honorable award.
+Zaha’s fluid geometrical design for a cultural centre, Heydar Aliyev Center in Baku, Azerbaijan, won the title of Design of the Year for the London Design Museum in 2014.
+Zaha was the first female to get this honourable award.

 Heydar Aliyev Center

-She also designed Eli and Edythe Broad Art Museum for Michigan State University, Michigan (2012); 2012 Olympics’ London Aquatics Centre, London (2012) and Jockey Club Innovation Tower for Hong Kong Polytechnic University, Hong Kong (2014).
+She also designed the Eli and Edythe Broad Art Museum for Michigan State University, Michigan (2012); the 2012 Olympics’ London Aquatics Centre, London (2012) and the Jockey Club Innovation Tower for Hong Kong Polytechnic University, Hong Kong (2014).

-Her incredible design style and scale of her projects were often ridiculed.
+Her incredible design style and the scale of her projects were often ridiculed.
 She was often a subject of controversies.
-Difficult site of London Aquatics Centre made her rescale the design of the project.
-Due to protests from distinguished Japanese architects, she also had to discard the design all in all for 2020 Olympics’ New National Stadium (Zaha Hadid stadium) in Tokyo.
+The difficult site of the London Aquatics Centre made her rescale the design of the project.
+Due to protests from distinguished Japanese architects, she also had to discard the design for the 2020 Olympics’ New National Stadium (Zaha Hadid Stadium) in Tokyo.

 Guangzhou Opera House

-Another controversy came in 2014 when a report claimed that a large number of foreign workers died due to bad working circumstances on construction sites across Qatar where her new project Al Wakrah Stadium for 2022 World Cup was yet to start.
-When she was asked about these deaths, she remarked that as an architect, it was not her responsibility to provide safe and secure working atmosphere for labors at site.
+Another controversy came in 2014 when a report claimed that a large number of foreign workers died due to bad working circumstances on construction sites across Qatar where her new project Al Wakrah Stadium for the 2022 World Cup was yet to start.
+When she was asked about these deaths, she remarked that as an architect, it was not her responsibility to provide a safe and secure working atmosphere for labourers at the site.
 Her statement led her to be observed as insensitive.

-Zaha designed a mixed-use complex in Dubai, UAE, formerly known as Dancing Towers (2006) that consist of three towers, a huge podium and a pedestrian bridge.
-Dubai Properties were the developers for this project.
+Zaha designed a mixed-use complex in Dubai, UAE, formerly known as Dancing Towers (2006) that consists of three towers, a huge podium and a pedestrian bridge.
+Dubai Properties was the developer for this project.
 This complex is now known as Signature Tower & Dubai Financial Market Development.
+(You can go and see this amazing architecture for yourself, visit Dubai Visa UK to learn about Dubai's entry requirements).

-She designed Opus tower (2012 – 2020) in Dubai for Omniyat Properties LLC.
-It consists of two tower that connect with each other to become one structure forming a cube.
-The Iraqi architect has played with solids and voids in a well composed style.
+She designed Opus Tower (2012 – 2020) in Dubai for Omniyat Properties LLC.
+It consists of two towers that connect to become one structure forming a cube.
+The Iraqi architect has played with solids and voids in a well-composed style.

 Zaha Hadid as an Architecture Professor

-She taught at Architectural Association School of Architecture where she studied at.
-Zaha Hadid had also been teaching the subject of architecture at various other notable institutes in United States and United Kingdom such as Harvard Graduate School of Design (GSD), Harvard University, US; Yale University, US; University of Chicago, US; Columbia University, US; University of Illinois, Chicago, US; University of Fine Arts of Hamburg, UK and Cambridge University, UK.
+She taught at the Architectural Association School of Architecture where she studied at.
+Zaha Hadid was also teaching the subject of architecture at various other notable institutes in the United States and the United Kingdom such as Harvard Graduate School of Design (GSD), Harvard University, US; Yale University, US; University of Chicago, US; Columbia University, US; University of Illinois, Chicago, US; University of Fine Arts of Hamburg, UK and Cambridge University, UK.

 Zaha Hadid Interiors

-Zaha created amazing designs for furniture, footwear, jewelry and bags.
-She also designed interiors of various restaurants and performance stages.
-Zaha Hadid interior projects include a symphony orchestra, Los Angeles Philharmonic, based in California.
+Zaha created amazing designs for furniture, footwear, jewellery and bags.
+She also designed the interiors of various restaurants and performance stages.
+Zaha Hadid's interior projects include a symphony orchestra, Los Angeles Philharmonic, based in California.

 Dongdaemun Design Plaza